-The middle children of fitness trackers, these devices that fall into this price category are a bit of a hodgepodge.
-The new Moov HR ($59.99) band is a very specific device that guides you through running and boxing workouts using its 3D motion sensor, but it's not meant to be worn as an all-day activity monitor.
-However, there are a large number of general-purpose devices, such as the Fitbit Flex 2 ($99) and the Withings Go ($68), both of which track steps and sleep, and are waterproof.
+The $50-to-$100 price range contains a hodgepodge of fitness trackers.
+The Moov HR ($59.99) band is a very specific device that guides you through running and boxing workouts using its 3D-motion sensor, but it's not meant to be worn as an all-day activity monitor.
+However, there are a large number of general-purpose devices, such as the Fitbit Flex 2 ($59.95) and the Withings Go ($68), both of which track steps and sleep, and are waterproof.
 Features can be a toss-up in this price category, though, so you may have to do more research to get the right tracker for your needs.

 $100 to $200

-Most fitness trackers fall into this price range, giving you the standard tracking abilities: steps, calories, distance and sleep.
-They may also offer such extra features as heart rate monitoring, smartphone notifications and smart coaching.
-The Fitbit Charge 2 has caller ID and text message notifications, plus automatically detects certain types of exercise and tracks steps, calories, distance, sleep and heart rate.
+Many of the best fitness trackers fall into this price range.
+In addition to the standard tracking abilities (steps, calories, distance and sleep), many also feature heart-rate monitoring, smartphone notifications and smart coaching.
+The Fitbit Charge 2 ($129.95) does all of that, and has caller ID, text-message notifications and automatically detects certain exercises.

 $200 and Up

 There's no messing around with these elite trackers that both monitor your body during rest and activity, and keep you connected.
-The Garmin Forerunner 235 ($329.99) falls into this category, with GPS, heart rate monitoring and smartphone notifications.
+The Garmin Forerunner 235 ($289.99) falls into this category, with GPS, heart-rate monitoring and smartphone notifications.
 It can also advise users on how much time to take to recover from intense runs.

 Fitness Trackers vs. Smartwatches

-As both fitness trackers and smartwatches have grown up, they've taken features from each other, blurring the lines between these two types of wearables.
-For instance, the Garmin Vivoactive HR ($169.99) tracks activities (including less common ones like skiing, paddleboarding and golfing), sends smartphone notifications and supports third-party apps and widgets.
+As both fitness trackers and smartwatches have evolved, they've taken features from each other, blurring the lines between these two types of wearables.
+The Garmin Vivoactive HR ($169.99) tracks activities (including less common ones like skiing, paddleboarding and golfing), receives smartphone notifications and supports third-party apps and widgets.

-On the other hand, smartwatches such as the Apple Watch Series 2 and the Samsung Gear S3 ($299.99) not only let you interact with your smartphone from your wrist (much more so than fitness trackers), but now also include built-in heart rate monitors, GPS and other features.
-There are even tweener devices, such as the Polar M600— a fitness-focused smartwatch — that blur the line even further.
+On the other hand, smartwatches such as the Apple Watch Series 2 ($369) and the Samsung Gear S3 ($299.99) not only let you interact with your smartphone from your wrist (much more so than fitness trackers), but include built-in heart-rate monitors, GPS and other features.

-In general, though, fitness trackers tend to deliver more comprehensive workout data and last longer on a charge, while smartwatches are better suited for those who want to be in the loop, but keep their phone in their pocket.
+In general, though, fitness trackers tend to deliver more comprehensive workout data and last longer on a charge, while smartwatches are better suited for those who want to be in the loop without having to take out their phones.

 Find the Best Fitness Tracker for You

-For $99.95, Fitbit's Flex 2 can give you the basics, like automatic step- and sleep-tracking, plus smartphone notifications like the Misfit Shine, but at a slightly steeper price.
+For $59.95, Fitbit's Flex 2 gives you the basics, like automatic step- and sleep-tracking, plus smartphone notifications like the Misfit Shine.
 The Flex 2 can automatically detect cycling, swimming, aerobic exercise and more, and tracking those activities separately makes for a more accurate estimate of the number of calories you've burned.
 The Fitbit app lets you set up to 10 vibrating alarms and hourly reminders to move.
 The Flex 2 is also among the more attractive activity monitors as well, and can be worn snapped into a bangle or a pendant.

-The Fitbit Charge 2 ($149.95) sports a large screen, which displays much more information than Fitbit's early Charge and Charge HR devices could.
-It tracks steps and sleep as most trackers do, and can automatically identify other types of exercise, including cycling, treadmill and elliptical workouts, and aerobics.
-On top of that, the Charge 2 is equipped with an optical heart rate monitor that lets you continuously track your heart rate whether you're training for a marathon or sitting at your desk at work.
+The Fitbit Charge 2 ($129.95) sports a large screen, which displays much more information than Fitbit's early Charge and Charge HR devices could.
+It tracks steps and sleep as most trackers do, and can automatically identify other types of exercise, including cycling, treadmill, elliptical and aerobic workouts.
+On top of that, the Charge 2 is equipped with an optical heart-rate monitor that lets you continuously track your heart rate whether you're training for a marathon or sitting at your desk at work.
 You can also set up smartphone notifications for when you receive a call or text, and see on the screen who's trying to contact you.
 The Charge 2's band can also be swapped for more stylish designs.

 The $179.95 Withings Steel HR is one of the more attractive fitness trackers in its price range.
-While it looks like a simple, elegant analog watch, it features a small display that shows your heart rate, notifications from your smartphone, and more.
-A small subdial shows how far you are towards meeting your daily step goal, and the watch will buzz when you hit your target, or when you get a notification.
-Unlike the Charge 2, the Steel HR is waterproof, so you can swim with it, but it won't track your swim.
-If style is your priority though, this could be the fitness tracker for you.
+While it looks like a simple, elegant analog watch, it features a small display that shows your heart rate, notifications from your smartphone and more.
+A small subdial shows how far you are toward meeting your daily step goal, and the watch will buzz when you hit your target, or when you get a notification.
+Unlike the Charge 2, the Steel HR is waterproof, so you can swim with it, but it won't track your laps.
+If style is your priority, though, this could be the fitness tracker for you.

 Whether they're competing in a triathlon or just striving to push their workouts to the next level, serious runners will want a heart-rate monitor to track the intensity of their workouts and GPS to track the how far they've run, all packed into a device that's not too bulky.
 For those needs, the $329.99 Garmin Forerunner 235 delivers.
 While it's fairly thin and lightweight, it's an undeniably sporty watch, but you can customize the looks and features of this Forerunner with third-party watch faces and apps.
 You can control music on your phone from your watch and receive call and text notifications. if you have an Android phone, you can even reply to messages from your watch.